Jumbo Loan vs. Conventional Loan: What You Need to Know

 Future and Lifestyle

 Consider your career, family planning, and lifestyle preferences.
 Will the house suit your needs in the years to come?
 Are you planning any significant life changes that could affect your financial situation?
+Do you need a bigger home because you work from home (WFH)?

-Professional Guidance
+When to Get Professional Guidance

 The decision between a jumbo or conventional loan depends on your unique financial situation, the specific house you are interested in, and your long-term goals.
-If you are considering a luxury property that exceeds conforming loan limits, and you have a strong financial profile with a strong credit score, substantial savings, and a high income, a jumbo loan may be the right fit.
+If you are considering a luxury property that exceeds conforming loan limits and have a strong financial profile with a strong credit score, substantial savings, and a high income, a jumbo loan may be the right fit.

 Conversely, if you're looking for a more standard property within conforming loan limits and seek flexibility with down payment and credit requirements, a conventional mortgage might be your best option.